AidanRosen/HexPass-Portfolio-Vector/src/README.md

     Cause the drawn vector to rotate according to the angle input into the calculator Add old terminal project to portfolio

-# How to run graphing calculator:
+# How to Run Graphing Calculator:

     1. Choose a graphing option from the main menu.